jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 Create the *wheel package* for lukeghg and install it to your virtual environment.
-[`setup.py`](lukeghg/setup.py) is the configuration file with instructions for package dependencies and virtual environment set-up:
+[`setup.py`](lukeghg/setup.py) is the configuration file with instructions for python package dependencies and virtual environment set-up:

 	(lukeghg) prompt% cd GHGInventory/lukeghg/lukeghg
 	(lukeghg) prompt% python3 setup.py sdist bdist_wheel